At SF State, graduate work in Anthropology focuses on the development of research and professional skills in four subfields.

 Routes Through the Degree

 There are four normal routes through the degree and students follow the most appropriate depending on whether or not their undergraduate degree was in Anthropology.
-Full details of the routes are available from the graduate coordinator.
+Full details of the routes are available from the graduate coordinator for continuing students.

 While we welcome applications from students with a wide range of experiences and a diversity of undergraduate degrees, we recommend that you have a B.A. or B.S. in Anthropology or an allied field.
 If you do not, then we have a set of pre-requisite classes that you must take after you matriculate (Anth 100, Anth 110, Anth 120, Anth 300); some students take corresponding classes at other universities (please check with us for compatibility before you enroll in any non-SF State classes).
 Read about the courses on the SF Bulletin.